Orsay,a museum that traces the evolution of French art from 1848 to 1914

 The museum traces the evolution of French art and society from 1848 to 1914.

-It therefore offers exhibitions of architecture, sculpture, literature and opera.
+This includes various exhibitions of architecture, sculpture, literature as well as opera.

-The Impressionist collections are among the best in the world.
+The Orsay Museum boasts a wide array of art exhibits, but the Impressionist collections are among the finest in the world.

-As you queue to enter the museum, you’ll notice several statues exhibited on the esplanade.
+As you queue to enter the museum, you’ll notice several spectacular animal statues on the esplanade.

 The small wall that delineates the southern side of the esplanade serves as pedestal for The Six Continents.

-This series of 6 allegorical statues represent women; each embodies a continent.
+This series of 6 allegorical statues represent women who embody a continent.